SparksSkywere/servermanager/README.md

     -tickrate 33
     +gmod_mcore_test 1
    ```
-4. Right click the PS1 file and "run in powershell"
+4. Start the server with running the "startserver.bat" file
-5. To stop all servers for shutdown just right click and run the ps1 file named "end_all.ps1"
+5. To stop all servers for shutdown just right click and run the ps1 file named "stop-all-servers.ps1"

+# Uninstallation
+1. There is also an uninstaller.ps1 file in there and this is used to completely uninstall everything, registry keys and clear the steamcmd directory, if you wish to stop using my program but wish to keep the downloaded games, move the steamcmd folder and run the uninstaller